Practice theory: Premise

+Habitus

-Practice theory involves structure, which Bourdieu describes as the "objective structures are themselves products of historical practices and are constantly reproduced and transformed by historical practices whose productive principle is itself the product of the structures which it consequently tends to reproduce."
-The two central terms to practice theory are practice, "what people do", or an individual's performance carried out in everyday life.
-The other key idea for practice is Habitus which is "a structuring structure, which organizes practices and the perception of practices" (Bourdieu, P. 1984: 170).
-Bourdieu coins the term habitus to refer to patterns of thought and behavior which are the deeply internalized structures.
-Habitus is composed of social conventions, rules, and values etc. that guide our everyday practice.
-These mental structures are representations of the external social structures people are in interaction with on a daily basis.
-These internal structures inform our practice and give meaning to our world.
-This deeply embedded mental order is what drives us to behave in accordance with social and cultural conventions.
+Along with practices, habitus is a key concept in practice theory.
+Bourdieu defined habitus as "a structuring structure, which organizes practices and the perception of practices" (1984: 170).
+First proposed by philosopher Marcel Mauss, Bourdieu uses the term habitus to refer to patterns of thought and behavior which are deeply internalized structures.
+Habitus is composed of social conventions, rules, values, etc., that guide our everyday practices.
+These mental structures are representations of the external social structures people interact with on a daily basis.
+They inform our practice and give meaning to the world and are what drives us to behave in accordance with social and cultural conventions.
 Habitus is also influenced by external individual forces, such as confronting a new social norm, or a new way of doing things.
 Like structure, habitus is also the product of historical events.

-The embodied component of the habitus is the Hexis.
+The embodied component of the habitus is the hexis.
 It is manifested as an individual's gait, gesture, postures, accent etc. A closely related notion to Bourdieu's habitus is Michel Foucault's concept of 'discipline'.
 Like habitus, discipline 'is structure and power that have been impressed on the body forming permanent dispositions'.
 In contrast to Bourdieu, though, Foucault laid particular emphasis on the violence through which modern regimes (e.g. prisons and asylums) are used as a form of social control.

+Doxa

-Another important concept to practice theory are doxa, which is the internalized societal or field-specific presuppositions that 'go without saying' and are not up for negotiation.
-The doxa is a constructed vision of reality so naturalized that it appears to be the only vision of reality learned, fundamental, deep-founded, unconscious beliefs, and values, taken as self-evident universals, that inform an agent's actions and thoughts within a particular field, e.g. 365 days, 24hrs, 60 seconds.
+Another important concept to practice theory are doxa, which are the internalized societal or field-specific presuppositions that 'go without saying' and are not up for negotiation.
+The doxa is a constructed vision of reality so naturalized that it appears to be the only vision of reality.
+It is the learned, fundamental, deep-founded, unconscious beliefs and values that are taken as self-evident universals and inform an agent's actions and thoughts within a particular field.
+An example is the belief that a year must have 365 days or that days must be 24 hours long.
 The field represents a structured social space with its own rules, schemes of domination, legitimate opinions.
 Bourdieu uses the concept of field instead of analyzing societies solely in terms of classes.
 For example, fields in modern societies include arts, education, politics, law and economy.
 Cultural capital is also part of practice theory and is directly related to strategy.
 It is the intangible assets that enable actors to mobilize cultural authority/power as part of strategy e.g., e.g., competencies, education, intellect, style of speech, dress, social networks,.
 This is important in terms of an individual's strategy.
 A later addition to practice theory is structuration, coined by Anthony Giddens.